dudung/bug/content/posts/21/comp-method-vs-comp-phys.md

 authors = ['viridi']
 url = '2120'
 +++
-Archive for computational physics might be used in computational method<!--more-->
+Archive for computational physics that might be used in computational method<!--more-->

 ## materials